Remote’s guide to employing in Ecuador.

 Without the appropriate termination notice, employees are entitled to receive a severance package equivalent to one month’s salary multiplied by the number of years the worker has stayed with the employer, up to 25 years.

-A probationary period can be defined upon hiring an employee, up to 90 days.
+A probationary period can be defined upon hiring an employee, up to a maximum of 90 days.